LambdaTest/Capybara-HyperExecute-Sample/README.md

 To know more about how HyperExecute does intelligent Test Orchestration, do check out [HyperExecute Getting Started Guide](https://www.lambdatest.com/support/docs/getting-started-with-hypertest/)

-# How to run Selenium automation tests on HyperExecute (using WbdriverIO framework)
+# How to run Selenium automation tests on HyperExecute (using Ruby-Capybara framework)

 * [Pre-requisites](#pre-requisites)
    - [Download Concierge](#download-concierge)